theblockstalk/upgradeable-proxy/README.md

    - See point 16 below regarding appending new fields to structures
 2. Upgrade uints, addresses, booleans, fixed sized arrays, dynamic arrays, structs and mappings
    - See _UintSimple_, _BoolSimple_, _AddressSimple_, _ArraySimple_, _StructSimple_, _MapSimple_
-   - **TODO:** enums, bytes32, dynamic bytes
+   - **TODO:** enums, bytes32, dynamic bytes (it seems very likely that this will be possible)
 3. Change function logic of pre-existing functions so long as the signature does not change.
    - See contracts _UintSimple_, _UintAdvancedV2g_OverrideFunctionGetter_ and _UintAdvancedV2h_OverrideFunctionSetter_
 4. Add new functions to the upgraded contract.
    - See contract _UintAdvancedV2a_NewFunction_
    - **Note:** The new function can be added in any place in the contract.
-It does not need to be added as the last function.
+It does not need to be appended as the last function.
 See contract _UintAdvancedV2i_NewFunction_
    - **Note:** Applications or other smart contracts will need to know about the upgrade to be able to call the new function with the new ABI.
 5. Add new events to the upgraded contract.
    - See contract _UintAdvancedV2c_NewEvent_
+   - **Note:** The new event can be added in any place in the contract.
+It does not need to be appended as the last event.
    - **Note:** Applications or other smart contracts will need to know about the upgrade to be able to watch for the new event with the new ABI.
-6. Change the order of transactions in a function.
+6. Change the order of functions in a contract.
    - See contract _UintAdvancedV2d_ReverseFunctionOrder_
 7. Change visibility for upgraded functions.
    - **Note:** Only the following changes were tested